craftercms/docs/source/system-administrators/activities/reindexing-es/reindex-3-1-10-to-3-1-17.rst

 Step 2: Content freeze
 ^^^^^^^^^^^^^^^^^^^^^^

-Once you are about to start a re-index you need to freeze your authoring/editing activity.
+Once you are about to start a reindex you need to freeze your authoring/editing activity.
 If content is being updated in the live environment while you are rebuilding your indexes, you may miss updates.
-Ask the authors not to publish during your re-index process.
+Ask the authors not to publish during your reindex process.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 3: Set up a new temporary target